 If you’re looking for disabled access this is the transport for you.

 As mentioned you’ll save a lot of hassle booking Montserrat tickets from the comfort of your own home rather than juggling multiple ticket machines or practicing your Spanish at ticket windows.

-For the typical visit there’s a great basic all-inclusive ticket that includes:
+For the typical visit there’s a great basic all-inclusive ticket offered by Ticketbar.

-- Return train transport from Barcelona to Montserrat
+- Return bus transport from Barcelona to Montserrat

-For those looking to take their Montserrat trip to the next level Barcelona Turisme has a great offer including:
+For those looking for a quick and easy Montserrat trip Barcelona Turisme has a great offer including:

 For more information on the tickets with Barcelona Turisme click the button below:

 Premium (Guided Tour of Montserrat + Colonia Guell)